Do you need to file an IRS payment trace for your missing stimulus check?

 We're several months past the deadline for the second check to arrive by direct deposit, by mail or by EIP card, including for US citizens who live in foreign countries.
 If your account shows that your payment was issued but you didn't receive it, you'll need to request a Payment Trace.

-Payment trace case 2: You get a letter from the IRS saying your money was sent, but you never received the payment
+Payment trace case 2: You get a letter from the IRS saying your payment was sent, but you haven't received the money

 About 15 days after the IRS sends your third stimulus check (by either direct deposit, paper check or EIP card), you should get a letter from the agency confirming your payment and giving you a way to get in touch to report any problems.
 If you received this letter -- also called Notice 1444, Your Economic Impact Payment -- but you never received your payment, you'll need to request a payment trace.
 Make sure you keep the letter -- you'll need the information to file your claim.
 (Here's what to do if you lost the IRS letter about your stimulus check.)
 The same is true for the first and second stimulus checks as well.

-How to request a payment trace and claim your missing stimulus check
+How to request a payment trace and claim a missing stimulus check

 To request a payment trace, call the IRS at 800-919-9835 or mail or fax a completed Form 3911, Taxpayer Statement Regarding Refund.
 (Note that if you call the number, you'll have to listen through the recorded content before you can connect with an agent.)